2020-11-09

 [T]he network as platform … delivering software as a continually-updated service … creating network effects through an “architecture of participation,” and going beyond the page metaphor of Web 1.0 to deliver rich user experiences.

-This “new” verion of the Web manifested itself through the rapid growth of the platforms that dominate the internet today, including Facebook, Amazon, Reddit, and Twitter.
+This “new” version of the Web manifested itself through the rapid growth of the platforms that dominate the internet today, including Facebook, Amazon, Reddit, and Twitter.
 The sites built by these companies replaced the simple “webpage as file” formulation with complex applications that twist the basic technologies of the Web beyond their intended use, subsuming an intrinsically open architecture into privatised systems governed by more restrictive logics.
 Let’s unwind the opaque jargon of O’Reilly’s definition.
 “Network as platform” shifts the basic utility of the internet from a medium for connecting independent nodes into a delivery system for a handful of “continually-updated,” javascript-heavy pages.
 Those pages “go beyond the page metaphor” by serving their private networks of content via a single portal; take Facebook’s ‘newsfeed’ as an example, where no matter how many posts you scroll through, you never leave the facebook.com home page.
 “Network effects” are “created” by using that portal to mediate interactions between users, capturing relations that might otherwise happen directly via the intrinsic network architecture of the web.
 The resulting “architecture of participation” is used to track and monitor user behavior, producing data that can be sold for profit to advertisers.
 In short, Web 2.0 was simply a playbook for consolidating power on a platform long celebrated for its democratic potential.

 If the “techlash” of the last several years is any indication, Web 2.0 has perhaps not been the greatest thing for society.
 Many of its drawbacks did not become apparent until long after current platforms had “disrupted” the internet, but one may nonetheless find it curious how the paradigm was able to achieve hegemony in place of the competing home server movement.
 Web 2.0’s strategic edge can be found in the final phrase of O’Reilly’s definition: “rich user experiences.”
 A key feature of the web’s present menagerie of apps and social media sites is the variety of text-input boxes or photo-editing widgets that allow users to create and update content.
 By enabling people to participate in the Web through friendly graphical interfaces, these sites reinforce a narrative of making the internet more accessible to a wider audience.
 Web technology is complicated, the story goes, so why struggle with markup and servers when you can simply sign up here to share content in a few easy clicks?
 Leave the tricky business of displaying and disseminating that content to the experts in Silicon Valley.
 This narrative contains a clever trick: it strips agency from users by placing Web technologies out of reach— complex entites suitable only for management by experts— while at the same time enabling those “experts” to build specialized infrastructure for providing the experience of a few easy clicks.
 In other words, if the fundamental technologies of the modern Web are indeed too complex to be accessible to the average user, then that complexity only exists because a professionalized class of programmers (or, perhaps more significantly, the companies for which they work) have stretched the Web to include an ever-expanding set of features.
 Among the current set of accepted Web standards are mechanisms for: 3D graphics, real-time push notifications, embedding a webpage inside a different webpage, and running low-level assembly code.
 In turn, these features are rationalized through their utility in providing “solutions” for end-users to overcome the web’s complexity.
 Web 2.0 thus dominated prior formations of the Web through a process of recursive self-legitimation.